amsen20/masters-thesis/docs/scinear/using-linear-types.md

   LinearInt(x.value + y.value) // ok
 end add
 ```
-Every call to `addByXDef` or `addByXFunc` would result in reading linear reference `x`.
+Every call to `addByXDef` or `addByXFunc` would result in reading linear variable `x`.

 To resolve this issue, Scinear enforces a specific rule for anonymous functions and all definitions, including local, class member, and top-level package member methods.

 <a name="scinear-usage-function-rule"></a>

 ***Scinear-usage-function-rule:***
-The body of a method or a function cannot refer to a non-local linear reference.
+The body of a method or a function cannot refer to a non-local linear variable.
-In other words, the body can only refer to the linear references defined as parameters or defined in the body itself.
+In other words, the body can only refer to the linear variables defined as parameters or defined in the body itself.

 The [main linearity paper](https://www.researchgate.net/profile/Philip-Wadler/publication/2429119_Linear_Types_Can_Change_the_World/links/6410b420315dfb4cce7cf9bc/Linear-Types-Can-Change-the-World.pdf) addresses this issue by treating the function itself as a linear value.
 However, Scinear avoids this complexity by enforcing [the rule above](#scinear-usage-function-rule), at the expense of expressiveness.